 Do bilingual kids have the same weaknesses in both languages?

 That’s what research suggests.
 It seems that the brain development and weaknesses in people with dyslexia are similar no matter what language they speak.
 The challenges may not look the same in each language, however.
-A child might make more reading mistakes in English than in her first language, for instance.
-But her reading might be slower in her first language than in English.
+Kids might make more reading mistakes in English than in their first language, for instance.
+But their reading might be slower in their first language than in English.

 Do signs of dyslexia show up later in bilingual children?

 The signs don’t show up later.
 But very often, they’re identified later.
-Teachers and even parents may think a child is having trouble with reading because she’s struggling with a new language.
-A good indicator of dyslexia is if a child has trouble reading in her first language as well as the second language.
+Teachers and even parents may think kids are having trouble with reading because they’re struggling with a new language.
+A good indicator of dyslexia is if kids have trouble reading in their first language as well as the second language.
 But only a

-full evaluation will be able to show if she’s having a language learning problem or a reading problem.
+will be able to show if a child is having a language learning problem or a reading problem.

 How are bilingual kids evaluated for dyslexia?